fleetdm/fleet/docs/Using-Fleet/Mobile-device-management.md

 ### ABM Renewal

-The Apple Business Manager server token expired after a year or whenever the account that downloaded the token has their password changed.
+The Apple Business Manager server token expires after a year or whenever the account that downloaded the token has their password changed.
 To renew the token, follow the [instructions documented in this FAQ](https://fleetdm.com/docs/using-fleet/faq#how-can-i-renew-my-apple-business-manager-server-token).

 ## Configuring Fleet instances